Hubble Space Telescope Captures UGC~12591: Bulge/Disc Properties, Star Formation and `Missing Baryons' Census in a Very Massive and Fast Spinning Hybrid Galaxy: Data Analysis

 \subsection{SED input data}

-Astronomical objects emit radiation in a broad possible range of colours.
-In spectral energy distribution (SED) fitting the radiative flux of any galaxy observed over the wide wavelength range is analysed to find out several physical parameters like the star formation rate (SFR), stellar mass, gas mass, dust properties and feedback contribution via AGN and stellar modes etc. In order to fit the SED, we have made use of the available data of wide wavelength range, spanning from GALEX in UV, SDSS in optical, 2MASS in near-IR, WISE in mid-IR and IRAS in the far-IR.
+Astronomical objects emit radiation across the electromagnetic spectrum.
+In spectral energy distribution (SED) fitting the radiative flux of any galaxy observed over UV to sub-mm is analysed to find out several physical parameters like the star formation rate (SFR), stellar mass, dust mass etc. In order to fit the SED, we have made use of the available data of wide wavelength range, spanning from GALEX in UV, SDSS in optical, 2MASS in near-IR, WISE in mid-IR and IRAS in the far-IR.
 The flux values from different telescopes as a function of central effective wavelength have been tabulated in Table~\ref{tab:flux_data_ned}.